5G-MAG/Getting-Started/pages/how-to-use.md

 topics.
 Therefore, the links to other related repositories are also provided in this subcategory.
 As an example, 5G Media Streaming is linked to topics such as 5G Core Networks and UE Data Collection.

-## Subcategory: Usage

-The `Usage` subcategory provides detailed instructions on how to use single repositories and components.
-These instructions and guidelines focus on the usage and the testing of a single repository and typically do not provide information on how to plug multiple components together.
-For end-to-end setup instructions refer to the `Tutorials` subcategory.

 ## Subcategory: Tutorials

 The `Tutorials` subcategory provides end-to-end setup instructions.
-These instructions guide you through the setup of a specific technology or feature of a technology such as "5G Media Streaming" or "Consumption Reporting for 5G Media Streaming".
+These instructions guide you through the setup of a specific technology or feature of a technology.
 Typically, the tutorials combine multiple repositories and components to create an end-to-end setup.
 Some tutorials reference tutorials of a related topic.
+This subcategory also provides detailed instructions on how to use single repositories and components.

 # Suggested Workflow

 Depending on your interest and your level of knowledge, we suggest to follow this workflow:

-1. Make yourself familiar with the high-level architecture of the technology you are interested in by following the `Specifications-Architecture` subcategory.
+1. Make yourself familiar with the high-level architecture of the technology you are interested in and the development status by following the
+   `Under Development` subcategory.
 Also consider looking into the relevant specifications to understand the details of the technology.
-2. Check the `Projects`, `Repositories` and `Features` subcategories to get an overview of the development status and the features that are implemented in the 5G-MAG Reference Tools.
+2. Check the `Projects` and `Repositories` subcategories to get an overview of the 5G-MAG Reference Tools.
 This is also a good starting point to map features from a specification to the corresponding repository and implementation.
-3. If you are interested in trying out a single component of a technology check the documentation in the `Usage` subcategory.
-In case you are interested to implement a technology end-to-end, check the `Tutorials` subcategory.
+3. If you are interested in trying out the tools, check the `Tutorials` subcategory.

 # Feedback / Questions